-After the falling edge of $\overline{\text{CS}}$, the bus master can issue a READ opcode.
-Following the READ command is a two-byte address containing the 15-bit address (A14-A0) of the first byte of the read operation.
-The upper bit of the address is ignored.
+After the falling edge of $\overline{\text{CS}}$ , the bus master can issue a READ opcode.
+Following the READ command is a three-byte address containing the 18-bit address (A17-A0) of the first byte of the read operation.
+The upper six bits of the address are ignored.
 After the opcode and address are issued, the device drives out the read data on the next eight clocks.
 The SI input is ignored during read data bytes.
 Subsequent bytes are data bytes, which are read out sequentially.
-Addresses are incremented internally as long as the bus master continues to issue clocks and $\overline{\text{CS}}$ is LOW.
-If the last address of 7FFFh is reached, the counter will roll over to 0000h.
+Addresses are incremented internally as long as the bus master continues to issue clocks and CS is LOW.
+If the last address of 3FFFFh is reached, the counter will roll over to 00000h.
 Data is read MSB first.
-The rising edge of $\overline{\text{CS}}$ terminates a read operation and tristates the SO pin.
-A read operation is shown in Figure 11 on page 9.
+The rising edge of CS terminates a read operation and tristates the SO pin.
+A read operation is shown in Figure 11.